Psychologist in Littleton and Southwest Denver

 Licensed Clinical Psychologist │Director of Colorado Mental Wellness Collective

 License #PSY004137 (Georgia)

 I was raised in Atlanta, Georgia and have lived on both the east and west coasts of the U.S. before settling into life in Colorado.
-I enjoy traveling and exploring new places.
+I enjoy exploring new places and learning about different cultures and life experiences.
 I have worked in Mental Health Care for over a decade; initially discovering my love for psychology early in high school.
 I am passionate about helping others find ways to develop mental wellness.

-Outside of providing therapy, I spend time with friends and family and enjoy hiking, skiing, practicing yoga, running, and relaxing at home with my pets.
+Outside of providing therapy, I spend time with friends and family and enjoy hiking, skiing, practicing yoga, running, fostering animals, and relaxing at home with my pets.

-Doctorate in Clinical Psychology (Psy.D.) from Nova Southeastern University
+Doctorate in Clinical Psychology (Psy.D.) from APA accredited Nova Southeastern University

 Master of Science in Clinical Psychology from Nova Southeastern University

 Master of Arts in Experimental Psychology from California State University, Sacramento

 Bachelor of Arts in Psychology with Cognate in Speech Language Pathology from University of South Carolina